Updated for 2026

 The current National Curriculum provides us with the flexibility to make play a central element of PE.
 This is an opportunity we should embrace.
 Encouraging children to move freely, to walk, run, jump, and explore, is not just fun.
 It’s developmentally essential.

 As PE teachers, we should nurture a classroom culture where play PE is not seen as the opposite of learning but as the method through which deep learning takes place.
 Through PE play, we help children communicate, collaborate, and develop a love for physical activity.
-In doing so, we lay the groundwork for lifelong participation in sports and physical activity.
+In doing so, we lay the groundwork for lifelong participation in sport and movement.
+Something that extends far beyond the school gates.